 As I near my seventieth year, along with my quest to live complaint-free, I strive to accept anything about myself that cannot be changed.
 I can’t make myself less disabled despite sixty-five years of effort.
 Instead, then, I’d like to make myself less intolerant of my disability and of the often hurtful reaction of others to my condition.
 I’ve not attained either goal as of yet.
 But I’m still trying.
 And, to paraphrase the now-famous words that might actually have been uttered by Lucille Johanna Lyons Corley, while existence persists, there’s room for improvement.

-It’s the sixth day of the one-hundred and fourth month of My Year Without Complaining.
+It’s the twenty-second day of the one-hundred and eleventh month of My Year Without Complaining.
 Life continues.